sadoprotocol/sado.space/public/docs/introduction/features.md

 ---
 title: Features
-pageTitle: SADO - Self-Authenticating Decentralized Orderbooks
+pageTitle: Sado - Self-Authenticating Decentralized Orderbooks
 description: A protocol for selling, buying and trading Ordinals on the bitcoin network.
 ---

-SADO has a default global orderbook.
+Sado has a default global orderbook.
 It also supports alternative orderbooks, allowing other users to operate their own private orderbook if required.
 Whether you want to study our protocol, use our tools to search for Ordinals and inscriptions, or trade digital artifacts.
-SADO space has you covered.
+Sado space has you covered.

 ## Open

-SADO is a protocol and the open-source implementation is designed to enable the trustless trading of Ordinals on any supported blockchain.
+Sado is a protocol and the open-source implementation is designed to enable the trustless trading of Ordinals on any supported blockchain.
 This removes the need for centralized marketplaces.

 ## Efficient